 From the Harvard Business Review to Wired magazine, the global conversation is leading us back to the power of face-to-face communication.
 That's why executives and wellness programs around the world are turning to Christina Crook to help find balance in their personal and professional lives.

 Christina Crook is an author and storyteller on a mission to show people overwhelmed by our digitally-saturated culture how to get a breath of fresh air and live with a sense of intentionality and joy.
-Her 2015 book, The Joy of Missing Out: Finding Balance in a Wired World, has made her a leading voice in a growing movement towards a more human relationship with modern technology.
+Her 2015 book, The Joy of Missing Out: Finding Balance in a Wired World, which grew out of her own technology fast, has made her a leading voice in a growing movement towards a more human relationship with modern technology.
 Her cultural commentary on technology and daily life has appeared in print and on air from The New York Times to Psychology Today, NPR to CTV Morning News.

 She has addressed thousands of students, young adults and parents over the past several years, sharing with them how presence and peace can be found in the midst of the cacophony of the modern world.
 Christina also speaks at conferences and organizations across the country.
 She’s a personable and engaging speaker who shares her stories and wellness advice in a way that’s relevant, fun and uplifting.